JPETTomography/J-PET-geant4/docs/dockerization/README.md

 make -j 8 DOCKER_ARCHIVE=/your_path/ubuntu-22.04-g4-11.1.3-plgrid.tar
 ```

+**NOTE**: The temporary directory used during a build must be on a filesystem that has enough space to hold the entire container image, uncompressed, including any temporary files that are created and later removed during the build.
+You may need to set `SINGULARITY_TMPDIR` when building a large container on a system which has a small `/tmp` filesystem.

 # Run builded SIF image on Cyfronet/Ares
 Start an interactive session on worker node (from Ares machine):
 ```